A Unified Framework for Continual Learning and Unlearning: Proposed UniCLUN Method

-\textbf{Continual Learning and Knowledge Retention.} We initialize both a student model and a teacher model with identical parameters at the outset of the task.
-The ultimate goal is to train the teacher model to perform new tasks (learning/unlearning) while retaining knowledge from previously learned tasks.
-The teacher model, after training, will be used for inference or deployment.
-The training involves a momentum update where the student model's parameters are intermittently integrated to accumulate new knowledge.
-The teacher model guides the student model to maximize agreement and shared knowledge between the two.
-Each model comprises of three components: a feature extractor \(f_{\Theta}\) for encoding feature representations from samples, a classifier \(f_{\Phi}\) for mapping these representations to labels, and a projector \(f_{\Psi}\) for projecting features into an embedding space where contrastive distillation loss is applied.
-The initial optimization step involves training the student model for classifying new task samples alongside buffer samples.
-The classification loss \(\mathcal{L}_{ce}\) is given by
+We propose a robust framework for continual learning that integrates both a \textbf{student model} and a \textbf{teacher model}, initially set with identical parameters.
+The overarching goal is for the teacher model, through selective knowledge retention and adaptation to new tasks, to serve as a reliable model for deployment.
+This framework allows the teacher model to effectively manage both learning new information and unlearning specified knowledge.
+A momentum update mechanism is employed, where the student model’s parameters are intermittently incorporated into the teacher model, enabling the accumulation of new knowledge while retaining core information from previously learned tasks.
+Each model is composed of three main components: a feature extractor \( f_{\Theta} \) for encoding feature representations, a classifier \( f_{\Phi} \) for mapping feature representations to output labels, and a projector \( f_{\Psi} \) for embedding features into a latent space where contrastive distillation is applied.
+This structured architecture enables precise, targeted knowledge transfer between the student and teacher models.

-where $f_{\Theta_s, \Phi_s}$ denotes the output after combining the feature extractor $f_{\Theta_s}$ and the classifier $f_{\Phi_s}$ in the student $s$.
-To mitigate catastrophic forgetting in the student, we implement a weighted distillation loss to retain previous knowledge while learning new classifications.
-The weight \(\omega(x_i)\) for the distillation loss is calculated as follows
+\textbf{Classification loss for knowledge acquisition.} The initial optimization involves training the student model on both new task samples and a replay buffer containing samples from previous tasks.
+This process is guided by a classification loss \(\mathcal{L}_{ce}\), which is designed to encourage accurate predictions on both new and previously encountered data.
+Formally, the classification loss is defined as: